shamy1st/spring-microservices/README.md

 * if you want to trace any problem, you want one place to look.
 * then you need for distributed tracing (**zipkin**)
-* one request go through multiple services, how we can identify it?, **spring cloud sleuth** assign unique id for each request so you can trace it.
+* one request go through multiple components, how we can identify it?, **spring cloud sleuth** assign unique id for each request so you can trace it.

 ![](https://github.com/shamy1st/spring-microservices/blob/main/images/zipkin-distributed-tracing.png)